-Not Just Hoops
+Not Just College Hoops

 Sixty million people filled out brackets in 2018.
-It’s believed that more than $9 billion dollars will be bet on March Madness and props are fan favorite.
+It’s believed that more than 9 billion dollars will be bet on March Madness, and props are fan favorite.
 Believe it or not, two times more people bet on March Madness than the Super Bowl.
 This spells big business for Las Vegas casinos.

-TV and Streaming
+NCAA Basketball TV and March Madness Streaming

-Teams to Watch
+College Basketball Teams to Watch

-Virginia received a top seed in the NCAA Tournament and rightfully so.
+Virginia received a top seed in the NCAA Tournament, and rightfully so.
 Though their loss to Florida State in the semifinals of the ACC Tournament was unsettling, the Cavaliers are one of the few teams capable of knocking off a healthy Duke team.
 UVA has the best defense in the country and is an elite three-point shooting team.
 After their early exit from the tournament in 2018, you can bet that Virginia is as motivated as any team in the field.